dct2012/4wm/README.md

       killing these pulseaudio processes allow the game to resume. alternatively you can launch steam or the game with SDL_AUDIODRIVER=alsa

-Gimp
-  * when killing client, another window pops up, without configure request, map notify, etc

-Applications that ask before leaving
-  * client gets killed before question is answered. so if the question is, are you sure you want to exit, and you say no, that client is already gone.
-  * firefox, libreoffice

 Bugs
 ----